gcallah/BookReviews/biggar.md

 To explain what is wrong in the above, I will begin with an example.
-In one of his lectures Egyptologist Bob Brier, described how the pharaoh Ramesses II, every few years, had an inscription made up that described how he had recently ventured out and crushed the Hittites.
-Brier points out that if Ramesses and really thoroughly defeated the Hittites the first time, there would not have been a second time, and if the second time, there wouldn't have been a third time.
-Historians have concluded that Ramesses never crushed the Hittites at all.
+In one of his lectures Egyptologist Bob Brier, described how the pharaoh Ramesses II, every few years, had an inscription made up that boasted of how he had recently ventured out and crushed the Hittites.
+Brier points out that if Ramesses and really thoroughly defeated the Hittites the first time, there would not have been a second time, and if he had done so the second time, there wouldn't have been a third time, etc. As a result of this historical reasoning, scholars have concluded that Ramesses never crushed the Hittites at all, but merely battled them to a  series of draws.

-Thus, this series of inscriptions is not *the data* of history that an historian discovers by observation, the way that an astronomer determines where a planet is on some particular night.
-Instead, it is *evidence* as to what the data is.
+Thus, these inscriptions are not *the data* of history that an historian discovers by observation, the way that an astronomer determines where a planet is on some particular night.
+Instead, they are *evidence* as to what the data is.
 So it is not the case that there is first historical data, followed by historians' "making sense" of that data.
 The data of history only emerges as a result of historians making sense of the evidence.